//

 Running Time: 122 minutes

-Few movie franchises are more of a mess or have more torrid, controversial histories than the Alien (1979, 1986, 1992, 1996, 2012, 2017) series.
-Aside from its formulaic fall from grace following its influential, dare I say classic original two films by Ridley Scott and James Cameron, each franchise installment (including the prequel-spinoff Prometheus [2012]) repeats the identical narrative structure of the first Alien (1979), differing only in each auteur director’s stylistic execution of that same formula.
+Few movie franchises are more of a mess or have more torrid, controversial histories than the Alien (1979, 1986, 1992, 1996, 2012) series.
+After the formulaic fall from grace from its influential, dare I say classic two original films by Ridley Scott and James Cameron, each franchise installment (including the prequel-spinoff Prometheus [2012]) repeats the identical narrative structure of the first Alien (1979), differing only in each auteur director’s stylistic execution of that same formula.
 The series’ official continuity has been bitterly contested since David Fincher’s reactionary Alien 3 (1992), which killed fan-favorite characters Dwayne Hicks (Michael Biehn) and Newt (Carrie Henn) off-screen, and whose nightmarish production troubles hobbled its theatrical release.
 The series has never fully recovered.

 Peter Weyland (Guy Pearce, center) introduces himself to his creation, the android David (Michael Fassbender, left) in the film’s prologue.

-For the better, in my mind at least, Covenant sports the best screenplay and overall execution of its story structure of any Alien sequel in decades.
-The film bridges the tonal and thematic gap between Prometheus and Alien almost perfectly, balancing the Biblical symbolism of the former with the utilitarian, streamlined genre appeal of the latter.
+That brings us to Alien: Covenant.
+Constructed by Scott et al. as a sequel to Scott’s controversial prequel, Prometheus, as well as a crossover prequel to his original 1979 classic, Covenant is a hybridized installment that melds the pretentious thematic overtones of Prometheus with assorted franchise iconography from the first three films (Alien, Aliens, and Alien 3).
+In my mind at least, Covenant bridges the tonal and thematic gap between Prometheus and the Alien franchise proper about as well as a film could, balancing the Biblical symbolism of the former with the utilitarian, streamlined genre appeal of the latter.
 Unlike Prometheus, Resurrection (1996), and Alien 3, I could always follow what was going on, where all the characters were in relation to one another, and the narrative was paced accordingly.
-Its prologue and epilogue alone are benchmarks for how to start and end a science-fiction thriller.
-Covenant doesn’t take many, if any risks in terms of its screenplay, but I would argue that’s for the better given recent franchise installments, and yet it retains far more thematic weight and imagination than a similar franchise reboot like Predators (2010).
+Its prologue and epilogue alone are benchmarks for how to start and end a science-fiction thriller with thematic weight, unlike, say, Predators (2010).

 The most memorable part of the whole film, however, is Fassbender himself.
 While the German-born Irishman was the biggest selling point of Prometheus as well, he ups the ante here with not one, but two excellent roles as Walter, the obedient, matter-of-fact android teamed with our principal cast of human colonists, and his reprisal as David, Prometheus‘ fastidious, possibly sinister android.
-This Cain and Abel-dynamic is one of many Biblical overtones continued from Prometheus, and in my opinion represents some of Fassbender’s best work to date.
 Cinematographer Dariusz Wolski builds on Fassbender’s dual performances, utilizing a terrific yet subtle dolly tracking shot during an idiosyncratic scene where David teaches Walter to play the recorder, as well as effective wide-angle cinematography during an even more memorable Fassbender-on-Fassbender fight sequence.

 Top: The abandoned Engineer vessel, first discovered in Prometheus, is found by the human colonists crash-landed on the Engineer homeworld.
 Bottom: The bitch is back…

-My primary criticisms with Covenant have to do with its use of the titular xenomorph; one terrible scene involving an alien beating its computer generated head against a spaceship in mid takeoff is laughable, not to mention unnecessary with regards to the story.
-Moreover, the xenomorph’s CGI FX are serviceable during low-lit indoor scenes, but unconvincing in high-key lighting setups or whenever the beast moves quickly in wide shots.
-Scott’s depiction of his eponymous beast is surprisingly haphazard, and makes me wonder whether he was half-assing these sequences as protest against the negative reactions to Prometheus.
+My primary criticisms with Covenant have to do with its use of the titular xenomorph, as well as nonsensical, contrived decisions on the part of multiple important characters.
+One terrible scene involving an alien beating its computer generated head against a spaceship in mid-takeoff is laughable, not to mention unnecessary with regards to the story.
+In general, the xenomorph’s CGI FX are serviceable during low-lit indoor scenes, but unconvincing in high-key lighting setups or whenever the beast moves quickly in wide shots.
+Just as questionable are several key plot-points where characters act incredibly irresponsible to progress the story, a tiresome carryover from Prometheus.
+This criticism dovetails with my general disinterest in the cast outside of Fassbender, although at least none of them are annoying a la half of the supporting cast of Prometheus.

-Alien fans are a cynical, spiteful bunch, and though I am proud to count myself among them, I neither fanboy at every property released a la Marvel nor do I view every subsequent sequel as heresy.
+Alien fans are a cynical, spiteful bunch, and though I count myself among them, I neither fanboy at every property released a la Marvel nor do I view every subsequent sequel as heresy.
 With this latest movie, the franchise brand remains as much a burden as it is a blessing for a story indulging in its own mythology.
 This infatuation with all things Alien costs its attention to character logic and multilayered protagonists, but it guarantees wonderful biopunk visuals, effective cinematic violence, and an unforgettable antagonist who will never be appreciated as much as he should.
-Much like the Mad Max (1979, 1981, 1985, 2015) series, I judge each installment on its own merits rather than its franchise continuity or stylistic innovation, which is what I believe all fans should do.

 ————————————————————-—————–

-SUMMARY & RECOMMENDATION: Alien: Covenant sports the best script of the franchise since Cameron’s 1986 space-marine epic, whether people realize it or not, armed to the teeth with ferocious monsters, beautiful production design, and not one, but two Michael Fassbender roles that do the series proud.
-Starring human castmembers Katherine Waterston, Billy Krudup, and Danny McBride are more side helpings than main course, but they have solid chemistry and great dialogue.
+SUMMARY & RECOMMENDATION: Alien: Covenant sports the best script of the franchise since Cameron’s 1986 space-marine epic, whether people realize it or not, armed to the teeth with ferocious monsters, beautiful production-design, and not one, but two Michael Fassbender roles that do the series proud.

 However… if the franchise’s clusterfuck of narrative continuity irritates you, Covenant won’t help things, nor will it insist its space-faring civilians use scientific instruments or environmental suits.
-Ridley Scott needs to explain to me why every xenomorph had to be created with digital, not practical, FX.
+Scott’s depiction of his eponymous beast is surprisingly haphazard, and makes me wonder whether he half-assed these sequences as protest against the negative reactions to Prometheus.

 About The Celtic Predator

-I love movies, music, video games, and big, scary creatures.
+I love movies, writing, and big, scary creatures.

 Am I spot on?
 Am I full of it?
 Let me know!